 Weapons or weapon look-alikes are not permitted in Conestoga High School, on District property or on school vehicles.
-Pennsylvania law includes weapons firearms, knives, cutting tools or any instrument capable of inflicting bodily injury.
+Weapon look-alikes are prohibited even if they are not actually capable of inflicting bodily injury.
+Pennsylvania law includes as weapons firearms, knives, cutting tools or any instrument capable of inflicting bodily injury.